Skip to content

 Make the Right Selection

-Choosing the right material for a lantern ring is a critical decision when taking a total systems approach.
-Lantern rings should be given equal consideration because they are equally as important as packing.
+Choosing the suitable material for a lantern ring is critical when taking a total systems approach.
+Lantern rings should be considered equally because they are similarly crucial to packing.

 Share this: